Creating a Learning Structure within Your Company

 Make Learning Visible to Motivate Others

-Marketing the concept of a learning culture can be a powerful motivator for employees.
-Utilize platforms like Slack to regularly share notifications that explain the process and highlight its benefits.
-Visual aids, such as infographics, can effectively convey key messages and inspire employees to embrace the learning culture.
+Marketing the concept of a learning culture, anchored by a well-defined Learning Structure, can be a powerful motivator for employees; utilize platforms like Slack to regularly share notifications that explain the process and highlight its benefits, while employing visual aids such as infographics to effectively convey key messages and inspire employees to embrace the learning culture.

 Foster Social Learning